 The next stage is called the clinical latent infection state.
 On average, it lasts 8 to 10 years.
 In some cases, it lasts much longer than that.
-You may or may not have symptoms during this stage.
+You may or may not show signs or have symptoms during this stage.

-As the virus advances, CD4 count decreases more drastically.
-This can lead to symptoms like:
+As the virus advances, your CD4+ count decreases more drastically.
+This can lead to symptoms such as:

 - shortness of breath